 The Group's policy is to minimize interest rate cash flow risk exposures on long-term financing.
 Majority of long-term borrowings are therefore usually at fixed rates.
-At December 31, 2020 and 2019, the Group is exposed to changes in market interest rates through cash and certain interest-bearing loans and borrowings which are subject to variable interest rates (see Notes 5 and 15).
+At December 31, 2021 and 2020, the Group is exposed to changes in market interest rates through cash and certain interest-bearing loans and borrowings which are subject to variable interest rates (see Notes 5 and 15).
 All other interest-bearing financial assets and liabilities have fixed rates.

-The following illustrates the sensitivity of the Group's profit (loss) before tax to a reasonably possible change in interest rates of +/- 2.3% and +/- 1.6% for Philippine pesos in 2020 and 2019, respectively.
+The following illustrates the sensitivity of the Group's profit (loss) before tax to a reasonably possible change in interest rates of +/-1.2% and +/-2.3% for Philippine pesos in 2021 and 2020, respectively.
 These percentage changes in rates have been determined based on the average market volatility in interest rates, using standard deviation, in the previous 12 months, estimated at 99% level of confidence.

 The sensitivity analysis is based on the Group's consolidated financial instruments held at the end of each reporting periods, with effect estimated from the beginning of the year.
-All other variables are held constant, if interest rate increased by 2.3% in 2020 and 1.6% in 2019, consolidated loss before tax in 2020 would have increased by P9.5 million and consolidated profit before tax in 2019 would have decreased by P3.9 million.
-Conversely, if the interest rate decreased by the same percentages, consolidated profit before tax would have been lower by the same amounts in 2020 and 2019.
+All other variables are held constant, if interest rate increased by 1.2% in 2021 and 2.3% in 2020, consolidated loss before tax in 2021 and 2020 would have increased by P14.8 million and P9.5 million, respectively.
+Conversely, if the interest rate decreased by the same percentages, consolidated profit before tax would have been lower by the same amounts in 2021 and 2020.